- 5 Days

 and SAVE 5% up to a maximum

-Continue to Gatineau with a stop at Parc Omega.
+Continue to Ottawa with a stop at Parc Omega.
 Twelve kilometres of lakes, meadows, and rocky outcrops are a sanctuary to elk, wolves, bison, and bears.
 The log Park House has sculptures and souvenirs.
-Stay at Gatineau’s Casino du Lac-Leamy and try your hand at roulette, craps, or one of the 1,700 innovative slot machines!

 In Ottawa, enjoy some free time and perhaps visit the National Gallery of Canada.
 Its glass architecture is a work of art itself and it holds the world’s largest collection of classic, contemporary, and indigenous Canadian art.
+Enjoy visits to the Canadian Museum of History and the Canadian War Museum.
 Browse the Byward market, four square blocks of artisan shops and culinary excess.

 Journey home with a stop for lunch in the Thousand Islands region, an island paradise of pines, castles, lighthouses, and history.

 Mont Tremblant is a year-round resort in the Laurentian Mountains.It is best known as a ski destination, but also features Lake Tremblant suitable for swimming and two golf courses in the summer months.
 The name of the mountain, Mont Tremblant, was derived from the Algonquin indigenous people, who called it the “trembling mountain.”
 The summit is at an elevation of 875 m (2,871 ft), which makes it one of the tallest peaks in the Laurentians.
 The resort is owned by Alterra Mountain Company.